Virgin feels pressure in bid to win air passengers as oil prices rise

 After posting losses for years, Virgin Australia in April began selling tickets at lower prices when oil was US$10 a barrel cheaper on both benchmarks ahead of its newest flight linking Sydney to Hong Kong.
 The route featuring discounted fares launched on Monday in a direct challenge to Cathay Pacific and Qantas.

-Oil was at US$50 when the airline began its flights between Melbourne and Hong Kong at the same time last year.
+Oil was at US$50 a barrel when the airline began its flights between Melbourne and Hong Kong at the same time last year.

 Virgin’s foray into Hong Kong-Australia routes caused fares to fall as much as 40 per cent.
 Cathay Pacific and Qantas have responded by undercutting their smaller rival.